open-amt-cloud-toolkit/mps/docs/Topics/mebx.md

 6. Select ‘Full unprovision’, and then press 'y' to continue

-7. It 30 seconds to a minute to unprovision the device.
+7. It takes 30 seconds to a minute to unprovision the device.
 While it is unprovisioning, the up/down arrow keys will not work.